taherk038/IMDB-Project/README.md

 # React + Vite
+Build a movie CLONE website clone in REACT JS , HTML ,CSS ,JAVASCRIPT , TAILWIND CSS Build Watchlist and movies page by passing props in different components Applied design and layouts using css and tailwind css

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.